joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 **Setting the Node.js Environment Variable**

-For this part of the module we'll develop slightly larger programs.
+For this part of the module, we'll develop slightly larger programs.
 As such, we need to level up our VMs development environment.

 **Let's start the exercise**

-First, we will set up an environment variable to run `Node.js` from any terminal location.
+Our VM's installation of Laragon should have installed Node.js for us.
+However, we need to set up an environment variable to run `Node.js` from any terminal location.
 We are only doing this because we are using the Laragon Node.js package.
 [If you install node through the official way, the environment variable should set for you automatically](https://nodejs.org/en/download).

 1. In the Window's search bar of your VM, search for and then select: System (Control Panel)